rrsankar/web-scrapping-and-stock-recommendation/README.md

-# web-scrapping-and-stock-recommendation
+# Web Scrapping and stock recommendation
-Scraping tickers from News site and providing recommendions.
+#### Scraping tickers from News site and providing recommendations.